ssi-dk/bifrost/docs/user_guide.md

 # User Guide

-This is the basic folder structure with a sample run containing only one sample:
+This is the basic folder structure with a sample run containing 5 samples:

 ```bash
 ├── config